 The idea for this light lunch comes from Jamie Oliver’s Jamie Cooks Italy.
-A lot of people are a bit snobby about Jamie Oliver, but my view is that he has done a lot for school food, and he comes up with some original ideas.
+A lot of people are a bit snobby about Jamie Oliver, but my view is that he has done a lot for school food; he’s encouraged men into the kitchen; and he comes up with some original ideas.

 If you have any rye bread left over you might want to make The North Wind and the Sun Rye Bread Salad.

 Or some soup and Nutty Rye Bread Croutons.

 Recipe for Fried eggs and stringy, puffy mozzarella on higgledy piggledy soldiers

 Serves 2 – don’t try to make for more, there won’t be room in the frying pan

 - 2 fat cloves of garlic, crushed with ½ tsp salt

 - 125g/4 oz mozzarella

 - pinch or two of Urfa pepper flakes, or half a tsp dried crushed chillies

 - olive oil for frying and drizzling